timurka43/MultiAgentSystem_Lab_III/README.md

        4 -1 //4 is not connected to anything

- ## PART 2:  part2.java
+## Part 2: Game Simulation (part2.java)
-This program runs a modified version of the prisoner's dilemma game.
-There is a user menu available to choose 6 pre-defined modes and 7th custom mode of the game to simulate.
+This program simulates a modified version of the Prisoner's Dilemma game using a multi-agent framework.

+1. User Interaction:
+   * A menu allows the user to choose from six predefined game modes or define a custom game mode for simulation.
+2. Game Behavior:
+   * Agents adapt strategies based on interactions and limited communication, demonstrating fundamental MAS concepts.